 Hint: Any custom reports that are subscribed and that do not utilize the MSCRM_DataSource need to be outside the CustomReports folder.
 Creating a subscribed report within the CustomReports folder is not supported by Microsoft.
 In the screenshot below, highlighted in yellow are the reports and dataset that are used for subscription and are outside the CustomReports folder.

 Once you have built the report (for online or on-premise), you need to deploy it to your Dynamics 365 instance.
-First, save your report in a .rdl format, then navigate to the Reports section in CRM.
+First, save your report in a .rdl format, then navigate to the Reports section in Dynamics 365.
 Click on New in the Ribbon.

 As you can see, there’s a button to browse to the completed report file.
 There are several fields to fill out for the report.
 The name is important and does not have to be the same as the Reports SSRS file name.
 However, it is recommended to make them similar so you are able to find the right file if maintenance is required.